MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Week_1.md

 In this challenge, the benefit of using destructuring is not apparent since we are working with a small object.
 However, it comes in handy when working with large objects.

-*ℹ Here is a helpful short video: [JS Destructuring in 100 Seconds](https://www.youtube.com/watch?v=UgEaJBz3bjY) by Fireship.*
+*ℹ Here is a helpful short video by Fireship: [JS Destructuring in 100 Seconds](https://www.youtube.com/watch?v=UgEaJBz3bjY).*

 First, we add the food to the empty strings provided in the faveFoods object.
 To add the emojis on Windows, use the buttons "Windows" + "." (period) to open up the emojis dialog box.
 ```javascript